Khairulamireen/Sign-Language-Translator-using-Jetson-Nano/README.md

 If you want to skip this part, I have provided my trained file in this repository**.

 # Step 2: Run on Jetson Nano
-First of all, you need to git clone this repositary.
-On your Terminal,
+First of all, you need to git clone this repository.
+In your Terminal,
 ```
 git clone https://github.com/dusty-nv/jetson-inference.git
 ```